fair-workflows/nanopub/docs/getting-started/development.md

 Tests are automatically run by a GitHub Actions workflow when new code is pushed to the GitHub repository.

 The tests use the [```nanopub-java```](https://github.com/Nanopublication/nanopub-java) tool for validating the signing process implemented in python produces similar nanopublications.
-This is automatically installed by the library.
+This is automatically installed by the library, just make sure `java` is available where you run the tests.

 === "venv"

 	Run the tests locally:

 	```bash
 	./scripts/test.sh
 	```

 	You can also run the only a specific file:

 	```bash
 	./scripts/test.sh tests/test_nanopub.py
 	```